filipesilva/multi-stage-queue/README.md

 ### How can I handle conflicts?

-TODO: only semantic events, not at MQS level
+TODO: only semantic events, not at MSQ level

 ### Should I subscribe to all events for each stage on startup?